 5. Bitmap mode (2 colors)

 Yes, you can use the selective colors, Hue/Saturation & Color balance panel options.
 Sliding these panels will allow you to change specific colors.
 Adding a clipping mask will help you work with the layers you are working with; other layers will not affect you.

 That’s all today, playing with the colors.
 Following multiple options, a person can change the colors of an image.
-And depending on your final result, you have to follow different methods.
+And depending on your final result, you have to follow different methods in replacement color.